audacioustux/audacioustux/src/content/blog/knative-argo-grafana-eks.md

 ### Knative

 Knative has a few components, and each of them can be installed separately.
-We'll use Knative Operator to install the components.
+We'll use the Knative Operator to install the components.

-[Knative Serving](https://knative.dev/docs/serving/) is the component that provides request-driven compute that can scale to zero.
+[Knative Serving](https://knative.dev/docs/serving/) is the component that provides request-driven computing that can scale to zero.

-We'll use kourier as the ingress controller for Knative Serving, and sslip.io as the DNS provider.
+We'll use Kourier as the ingress controller for Knative Serving, and sslip.io as the DNS provider.

 The relevant manifests are: